 The M-4 motorway project was completed during that period.
 CPEC helped Pakistan to keep 40,000 of its workers engaged.
 Gwadar Port started functioning as a transit trade facility.

-The groundbreaking of Allama Iqbal Special Economic Zone (SEZ) was performed and preparation for the groundbreaking of Rashakai SEZ has been finalized.
+The groundbreaking of Allama Iqbal Special Economic Zone (SEZ) was performed and preparation for the groundbreaking of Rashakai SEZ has been finalised.

 Pakistan and China also expanded cooperation under CPEC.
 First, social development was added to the basket and China committed more than $1 billion.
-The program will focus on skills development, healthcare, education, and job creation.
+The programme will focus on skills development, healthcare, education and job creation.

 In 2020, two memorandums of understanding (MoUs) were signed in the fields of agriculture and science and technology.
 Besides, China offered to donate a date processing plant for Balochistan.
 The plant will play an important role in creating livelihood opportunities for the local people and enhancing export earnings for Pakistan.